-Can microplastics in children's food change their gut bacteria?
+Can microplastics found in children's stool track with gut bacteria changes?

 caution